arangodb/docs/3.10/programs-arangoexport-examples.md

 To view the XGMML file you can use for example [Cytoscape](http://cytoscape.org){:target="_blank"}.

 {% hint 'warning' %}
-If you export all attributes (`--xgmml-label-only false`) note that attribute types have to be the same for all documents.
-It wont work if you have an attribute named rank that is in one document a string and in another document an integer.
+Please note, if you export all attributes (`--xgmml-label-only false`), attribute types have to be the same for all documents.
+For example, if you have an attribute named `rank`, which is a string in one document and an integer in another, it will not work.

-Bad
+Incorrect:

 ```js
 { "rank": 1 }   // doc1
 { "rank": "2" } // doc2
 ```

-Good
+Correct:

 ```js
 { "rank": 1 } // doc1